kyrel/vue-assignment/README.md

 It also starts the DataListener, ties events emitted by the store to the charts and does the usual Vue reactivity and action work.

+### Styles

+The application mostly uses scoped styles in Vue SFCs defined via SCSS and following the BEM convention.
+A tiny portion is externalized to SCSS files.
+Global styles/resets are kept as plain CSS and use CSS variables to support switching to the dark theme.

 ## Code quality & tests

+* All client-side code is TypeScript, type checking may be run with `npm run type-check` or as part of `npm run build` in the /src/client directory
+* TypeScript Code is lintable via `npm run lint`
+* CSS and SCSS styles in .vue, .css and .scss files may be checked via `npx stylelint "**/*.vue", "**/*.css", "**/*.scss"` or as part of `npm run build`.
+Both adherence to standard best practices and BEM conventions are performed
+* Automated tests are run with `npm run test:unit`.
+Vitest does the job.
+Some notes on tests below.

+At the moment tests do not cover the entire application, but rather demonstrate the different parts of it that are testable:
+* `VehicleDataBuffer` is a class used internally by the store to calculate moving averages.
+It's a good example of code without external dependencies that may be tested easilty without mocking
+* `dataStore` is the single Pinia store of the application.
+It depends on the `VehicleDataBuffer`, but not on anything else.
+Its test mock the `VehicleDataBuffer` with Vitest mechanisms to keep them being unit tests :)
+* `ViriTimeChart` is a component with a very simple template an a canvas, which is a bit difficult to expect upon in tests.
+But the component has some important logic of adding a data point, and testing it seems like a good idea

 ![](https://github.com/viriciti/vue-assignment/raw/master/sketch.png)